PandTomB/uae4arm/README.md

 Read changelog.txt for the history of development of UAE4ARM for Pandora.

-This version is compiled and tested with Raspbian Stretch.
+This version is compiled and tested with Raspbian Stretch (32 bit) and Ubuntu Mate (64 bit).

 Requirements:
  - guichan 0.8.1